zew/go-questionnaire/README.md

 ### Layout concept details

+#### Rejected Solutions

 Inline block suffers from the disadvantage, that the white space between inline block elements subtracts from the total width.
 The column width computation must be based on a compromise slack of i.e. 97.5 percent.

 Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.

+#### Accepted Solution

 Thus, the we chose fixed table layout.

 We need full fledged markup, since mere CSS classes such as `<div style='display: table/table-row/table-cell'` do not support colspan or rowspan functionality.

+Page width can be adjusted for each page.
+Squeezing or stretching all rows equally.
+Page remains horizontally _centered_.

-Table width can be adjusted for each control group.
+Each control group width can be adjusted for each control group.
+The control group remains left-justified.